levoxtrip/PKB/docs/topics/be.md

 ## Gratitude
+Choose to be grateful.
+Remember how it could be worse, it could always be worse.

+Consciously practicing gratitude makes on happier.

+Remind yourself regularly what you are grateful for.

 When you wake up and when you go to be you should feel incredibly happy and grateful that you are still alive.

+Be grateful that you have people who love yoyu, even if they don't show it in the way you wish they do.

 Appreciate what you already have instead of looking for things to get happy.